rajesh15mhatre/AWS/poc/readme.md

 -  Select from existing Python alternatives
   -  sudo update-alternatives --config python3
   -  Press the selection number to select the required alternatives from the result of the above command
--  Make dir structure
+-  Make dir structure use python version same as Lambda executable
-  -  mkdir -p build/python/python3.11/site-packages
+  -  mkdir -p build/python/lib/python3.11/site-packages
 -  Install pip3 if not installed already
   - sudo apt install python3-pip -y
-- install packages
+- Install packages (you can use this command as and when you need to add or remove library
   - pip3 install pandas xlrd -t build/python/lib/python3.11/site-packages/
 - install zip
   - sudo apt-get install zip